PRIBAN91/SearchEnhancer/README.md

 to understand us better than we understand ourselves.
 Maybe that is why Artificial Intelligence even exist in this world.

-This application is a Search Enhancer targeted for Ecommerce portals and other catalogue based websites.
+This application is a Search API targeted for Ecommerce portals and other catalogue based websites.
 It is based on the Linguistic and Natural Language Processing model.
 Java is the programming language used and is built on J2EE architecture.
 A web server (such as Apache Tomcat 8.0 or above) is needed to execute this application.
 A simple table with of list of products will serve as an initial corpus.
 This has been